 Anything more significant is just pixel peeping.
 If you don’t ever see yourself printing large prints over 4 feet by 6 feet, then there’s no need to have extra megapixels.
 Do you have that much space on your wall to hang huge photos?

 Wouldn’t it be nice to have all the money in the world so you won’t be limited with the camera gear you can have?
 Unfortunately, that’s not the case for most of us.
-The travel camera we can have will vary greatly with how much Benjamins we have in our pockets.
+The type of camera we can buy will vary greatly with how much Benjamins we have in our pockets.
 The good news is, expensive cameras don’t always mean worse pictures.
 Talent beats deep pockets in the world of art.

 Creativity will always trump money when it comes to photography.
 Don’t worry; you can still be an award-winning photographer even if all you have is a smartphone to take pictures with.
 With that in mind, you’ll want at least the best photographic equipment you can afford.